 Weeks 3-5: More effective EFTs, energy-density functionals, and lattice QCD

 How do new degrees of freedom emerge from ab initio calculations?
 What are viable strategies for the development of more effective EFTs and their matching to ab initio calculations as well as experimental data?
 How can this program help ongoing efforts to integrate structure and reaction calculations?
 What strategies should be pursued for developing new expansions for energy-density functionals as well as improving the accuracy of EFT-based energy functionals?
 What are the key observables and strategies for matching EFTs of nuclei to lattice QCD?
-How can (multi-body) scattering and resonance properties be extracted from lattice QCD.

 We encourage all scientists interested in these questions to apply, using the link in the sidebar on the left of this page.
 The participation of early career researchers as well as underrepresented groups in the physics community are particularly encouraged.